metral/pulumihome/Onboarding-a-Private-Beta-Customer.md

 * Add their GitHub username to the docs.pulumi.com access list by following the instructions below
 * Ask Joe or Luke to invite their email address as a single channel guest on the Slack channel #community-discussion.
 * Add their GitHub username to the Pulumi console whitelist
-* [Optional] If they need GitHub access to one or more projects, we will add them as Collaborators on a case-by-case basis.
+* (Optional) Add GitHub access as collaborators to the core SDK ("to-be-open-source") repos
 * Send them an invitation email!

 ## Pulumi Docs Website